 Mindful eating and intuitive eating represent evidence-based frameworks that help individuals rebuild a healthy relationship with food by emphasizing present-moment awareness and internal body cues over external diet rules.
-Developed by registered dietitians Evelyn Tribole and Elyse Resch in the 1990s, intuitive eating provides ten structured principles to reject diet culture and honor biological hunger, while mindful eating—rooted in Buddhist meditation practices—brings non-judgmental attention to the sensory and emotional experience of eating.
+Developed by registered dietitians Evelyn Tribole and Elyse Resch in 1995, intuitive eating provides ten structured principles to reject diet culture and honor biological hunger, while mindful eating—rooted in Buddhist meditation practices and popularized through Jon Kabat-Zinn's mindfulness-based stress reduction work—brings non-judgmental attention to the sensory and emotional experience of eating.
 Both approaches share a foundation in trusting the body's wisdom, reducing food-related anxiety, and fostering body respect rather than pursuing weight loss as a primary goal.
-Understanding that eating behaviors exist on a spectrum—from restrictive dieting to binge eating to intuitive responsiveness—helps contextualize why these practices emphasize curiosity, self-compassion, and the gradual reconnection with innate signals that diet culture systematically disrupts.
+Understanding that eating behaviors exist on a spectrum—from restrictive dieting to binge eating to intuitive responsiveness—and that the gut-brain axis actively mediates hunger, satiety, and mood helps contextualize why these practices emphasize curiosity, self-compassion, and the gradual reconnection with innate signals that diet culture systematically disrupts.

 What This Cheat Sheet Covers